 Baseball fans need not look any further than Target Field for an afternoon or evening of fun.
 Watch the home team, the Minnesota Twins, play other Major League teams at this stadium, which was recently built in 2010.

 Concerts are also regularly held here.
 Opt to tour the stadium before a game to see behind the scenes, including the press box, the dugout, the clubhouse, and more.

 Families with kids will find no shortage of things to do in Minneapolis.
 Take some time to explore what the city has to offer, then find yourself enjoying family time more than ever.

 Join a unique urban lifestyle!
-Easy walkability to community events, including wine tastings, happy hours, and more!Best floor plans in St. Louis Park!
-Move in by March 7 and save $2400!
+Easy walkability to community events, including wine tastings, happy hours, and more!HUGE floor plans in St. Louis Park!
+Save $2400 move in by March 21st!
+98% leased!
 Get this offer